two10/react-app-simple-hello-world/README.md

 Some screens of the application is given below for better understanding.

-Desktop as well as Mobile version of the screenshots are given side by side
+Desktop as well as Mobile version of the screenshots are given side by side.

 <p> Initial screen <br/>
  <img src="screenshots/desktop 1.png" width="590px" title="initial screen"/>